AlbertCarreras/supp-server/README.md

 Having not used "React-actioncable-provider", instead hard-coding all the action cable implementation, I could have passed some user information in the headers.

-The quickest -and not safe solution- was to pass the JWT token as a query parameter.
+The quickest -and not safe solution- was to pass the actual userId as a query parameter.

 ### Notes on next steps
 - Implementing some tests (Rspec in the back end and Mocha in the front end)
 - Organizing the CSS code implementing LESS or new CSS3 functionality.
 Fixing some CSS issues.
-- Add form validations messages.
 - Improving the algorithm for returning users by proximity and interests so it works with large datasets.

 ## Authors